Welcome to the Easy MTD help.

 To submit a quarterly update, final declaration and VAT return, an Easy MTD account email and password must be specified in Easy MTD.

-Click the Account option on the Settings menu to open the Account window (see figure below).
+Click the Account option on the Settings menu or the Account link in the Welcome section or the Options section to open the Account window (see figure below).

 Fig. Account window